A British Airways plane had to return to Heathrow airport today with smoke billowing from the aircraft.

 Mr Cook said he saw the plane over the Thames at Battersea as he was taking his daughter to nursery.

-There was speculation that the aircraft might have run into a flock of birds but there was no official confirmation of this.
+There was speculation that the aircraft may have run into a flock of birds but there was no official confirmation of this.

 Following today’s incident, passengers on resumed flights at Heathrow were warned to expect delays of up to 60 minutes and extended aircraft taxiing times.